victorbrca/blog_hugo/content/post/playing-a-sound-on-headless-server-boot.md

 ![](/img/playing-a-sound-on-headless-server-boot/beep.jpg)

 If that works then we have confirmed that we configured everything correctly.
-Just a reminder, your computer needs to have a speaker, otherwise beep wont work.
+Just a reminder, your computer needs to have a speaker otherwise beep wont work.

 Now let's create a sample script and the Systemd unit file for the service that will play beep after boot.

 Create the following script and give it execute permission:

 `/usr/local/bin/star-trek.sh`